trussworks/react-uswds/README.md

 - [x] Add lint configs and pre-commit hooks for contributing
 - [x] Set up CI for running tests and linting
 - [x] Add support for and convert existing component(s) to TypeScript
+- [x] Decide on and document git workflow for this project
+- [x] Decide on and document release workflow for the package
 - [ ] Load and export USWDS CSS
 - [ ] Load and export USWDS fonts/svgs/other assets
-- [ ] Decide on and document git workflow for this project
-- [ ] Decide on and document release workflow for the package
 - [ ] Decide on and set up a React component test helper:
   - https://airbnb.io/enzyme/
   - https://testing-library.com/docs/react-testing-library/
 - [ ] Enable `pkg.module` entrypoint for better module and tree shaking:
   - https://github.com/rollup/rollup/wiki/pkg.module
   - https://stackoverflow.com/questions/41289200/output-an-es-module-using-webpack
+- [ ] Add component scaffolding shortcut (for generating component, tests, stories files with template code)
+- [ ] Decide on long-term lib publishing/hosting solution